oliverwilms/iris-sftp-logs/README.md

-## intersystems-iris-docker-rest-template
+## iris-sftp-logs
-This is a template of a Multi-model REST API application built with ObjectScript in InterSystems IRIS.
+This was started from template of a Multi-model REST API application built with ObjectScript in InterSystems IRIS.
 It also has OPEN API spec,
-can be developed with Docker and VSCode, can ve deployed as ZPM module.
+can be developed with Docker and VSCode, can be deployed as ZPM module.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.

 ## Installation with ZPM

-zpm:USER>install multi-model-api-template
+zpm:USER>install iris-sftp-logs

 ## Installation for development